Garry101CN/Portal2TOOLBOX3/README.md

 (easily put the map files in to corresponding path with drafting).

 About series:
-Portal2 Tool Box(Original named Portal2 AIO Super Launcher) was established when I was 14 years old.The software greatly helped many non-steam players enjoy their Portal2 coop mode smoothly.The series includes three generations and one pre-alpha version.Because I did't get through to something about UI,
+Portal2 Tool Box(Originally named Portal2 AIO Super Launcher) was established when I was 14 years old.The software greatly helped many non-steam players enjoy their Portal2 coop mode smoothly.The series includes three generations and one pre-alpha version.Because I did't get through to something about UI,